PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-09 17:31:22
+Last updated: 2024-04-09 17:31:55
-Random Quote: Sex now, we'll do the foreplay after. - Lily Aldrin
+Random Quote: When dead men come hunting us in the night, do you think it matters who sits the Iron Throne?  -  Jeor Mormont